Last Updated on June 12, 2023 by Luke Feldbrugge

-Black Knight reports that as of late 2021, homeowners had amassed a collective $9.4 trillion in equity.
-And tappable equity — the amount homeowners can access while still retaining at least 20% equity in their homes — rose by 32% between 2020’s third quarter and the third quarter of 2021.
+Black Knight February 2023 report states that mortgage holders have a collective $9.3 trillion in tappable equity.
+Even though tappable equity — the amount homeowners can access while still retaining at least 20% equity in their homes — is up 56% over the past three years.

 There are several options available to cash out your home’s equity, without needing to refinance the entire mortgage on the property.